kubevirt/project-infra/docs/prow-clusters.md

 ## Prow HyperV Workloads

-This cluster hosted on [Azure] and leveraging Microsoft Azure Linux is provided by [Microsoft].
+This federated cluster hosted on [Azure] and leveraging Microsoft Azure Linux is provided by [Microsoft].

 In Prow’s configuration, it is referenced using the name `prow-hyperv-workloads`.